-A couple years ago, my brother invited me out to lunch with him and his family.
-On our way, we stopped at Sparrow Bakery, so he could buy his favorite treat.
+A couple years ago, my brother invited me out to lunch.
+On our way, we stopped at a local bakery, so he could buy his favorite treat.
 Everything looked amazing and full of stuff I knew would upset my stomach.

 Being a classic French bakery, nothing was gluten-free.
 So I stood there, looking like a kid in the candy shop with no money to buy anything.